Kurento/kurento/source/user/installation.rst

    > nobody  1270  1  0 08:52 ?
 00:01:00  /usr/bin/kurento-media-server

 Unless configured otherwise, KMS will open the port ``8888`` to receive requests and send responses by means of the :doc:`Kurento Protocol </features/kurento_protocol>`.
-Verify that this port is listening for incoming packets:
+Use this command to verify that this port is listening for incoming packets:

 .. code-block:: text